Volume spikes on sector reshuffle, quadruple witching

 About 10.87 billion shares changed hands on U.S. exchanges on Friday, the highest volume since Feb.
 9 and one of the highest-volume sessions of the year, according to Thomson Reuters.
 A big chunk of the volume came in the last 15 minutes of the session.

-Of the S&P technology sector’s .SPLRCT 10 biggest percentage decliners of the day on Friday, three were companies that are joining the new communication sector.
-Twitter (TWTR.N) was the biggest loser, with a 4.5 percent drop, while Facebook (FB.O) was the fourth-biggest decliner, with a 1.9 percent drop, and Alphabet (GOOGL.O) saw the seventh-biggest loss, with a 1.6 percent drop.
-The reorganization by S&P and MSCI of the Global Industry Classification Standard involves S&P 500 heavyweights like Facebook Inc, Netflix Inc (NFLX.O) and Alphabet Inc, and drastically alters the weightings of some sectors.
+Of the S&P technology sector’s 10 biggest percentage decliners of the day on Friday, three were companies that are joining the new communication sector.
+Twitter was the biggest loser, with a 4.5 percent drop, while Facebook was the fourth-biggest decliner, with a 1.9 percent drop, and Alphabet saw the seventh-biggest loss, with a 1.6 percent drop.
+The reorganization by S&P and MSCI of the Global Industry Classification Standard involves S&P 500 heavyweights like Facebook Inc, Netflix Inc and Alphabet Inc, and drastically alters the weightings of some sectors.

-The telecom sector .SPLRCL, currently about 2 percent of the entire S&P 500, is expected to have a roughly 11 percent weighting under its new communication services tag.
+The telecom sector, currently about 2 percent of the entire S&P 500, is expected to have a roughly 11 percent weighting under its new communication services tag.
 Technology, with a roughly 26 percent weighting, is expected to fall to about 20 percent.
 Consumer discretionary is likely to drop from 13 percent to about 11 percent.

 (S&P 500 future sectors: reut.rs/2CEBuBd)